garyszekely/cs326-final-team-dalet/docs/milestone2.md

 ### Club Home Page
-![Club Home Page](html-and-css/ClubHomePage2.png "Club Home Page") /club/like/update is an UPDATE operation that increase the like count.
+![Club Home Page](html-and-css/ClubHomePage2.png "Club Home Page") /club/like/update is an UPDATE operation that increase the like count. /club/info/update and /club/description/update are UPDATE operations that changes club info and club descriptions respectively.

 ## Part 3: Deployment